lfoppiano/lfoppiano/README.md

 ### Hi there 👋

-Artificial intelligence specialist with 10+ years of experience in software engineering.
+AI/ML/TDM specialist with 10+ years of experience in software engineering.
 I have expertise in Text and Data Mining, Natural Language Processing, and Data Science.
 I'm interested in the development of specialized processes for scientific text, in particular document parsing and structuring.